 - They mainly eat fish, zebras, birds, and other Tanzania Animals come to drink water to the river-bank

 - Each year it is estimated that between 100 and 200 people are killed by Nile crocodiles

 - The adult male Nile crocodile is between 3.5 and 5 m and weighs around 225 to 750 kg

 - These reptiles are opportunistic predators and one of the aggressive species of crocodiles

-Holding the 8th position in our list, Rhinos are the critically endangered grazers however very reactive while provoked.
+Holding the 8th position in our list, Rhinos are the critically rare grazers however very reactive while aggravates.